 The Norris Geyser Basin Loop is a less traveled scenic hike in Yellowstone National Park.
 It shares the same trailhead start as Porcelain Geyser Basin so if you’re up for it, you can do 2 for 1!

-We almost didn’t end up hiking Norris Geyser Basin because we were already exhausted from a day of sight seeing!
-But so I’m glad we did because this loop is different from everything else we did that day!
-There is such a variety of geysers and pools to see, and it was way less crowded than the more popular attractions like Old Faithful!
+We almost didn’t hike Norris Geyser Basin.
+After all we were exhausted after a full day of site seeing.
+But so I’m glad we did because this loop is different from everything else we did that day.
+There is such a variety of geysers and pools to see.

 We came across a tip before we went to Yellowstone to start with Old Faithful and work your way up north through the sights.
 This proved to be absolutely invaluable because the crowds get pretty thick later in the day in the southern attractions!

-The Norris Geyser Basin is a loop that takes you through so many sights, that I lost count!
+The Norris Geyser Basin is a loop that takes you through so many sights, that I lost count.
 It’s a total of 4 miles long and you can combine it with the Porcelain Geyser Basin, (and additional 2.4 miles) which shares the same trailhead as Norris.

 But I might just take you to Glacier National Park next.
 We did 3 hikes there the past weekend, and it was more than spectacular!

 Update: You can find each of our Yellowstone posts in my 10 Tips for Visiting Yellowstone National Park.
 I put together everything we learned into that post.
 All the places we visited in the park are linked so you can read about them individually!